backend v0.3.6

 Design decisions and trade-offs

 Why rules instead of middleware?
 Middleware in most frameworks is a general-purpose mechanism with implicit ordering and no declared intent.
-A rule has an explicit phase (before or after), an explicit target (all methods or a named subset), and a contract that returns a typed result.
+A rule has an explicit phase (before, after, or error), an explicit target (all methods or a named subset), and a contract that returns a typed result.
 The intent is visible from the registration site.

 Why no resolvers?
 FeathersJS resolvers automatically transform the result payload based on the requesting context.
 Alumna omits them in favour of explicit after-rules that transform ctx.result directly.
 This is slightly more code in trivial cases but significantly easier to debug and reason about when something goes wrong.